LiucijaSvink/LiucijaSvink/README.md

 - :brain: Currently, I am engineering AI systems for diagnostics
 - :purple_heart: The part I love most about my work is working with data
 - :seedling: I am always trying to grow and expand my knowledge.
-Currently, I am studying at Turing College
+I have recently graduated from Turing College
 - :bulb: I enjoy working at the edge of the knowledge, pushing the boundaries and innovating
 - :1st_place_medal: Last year, our team pitched a winning idea in the UpdatEd hackathon